Quick answer

 1. The charger unit

-Entry-level chargers start around $750 for basic units.
-Mid-range options like the Tesla Wall Connector and Evnex sit between $1,200 and $1,700.
-Premium units like the Zappi (which diverts excess solar energy to your car) or three-phase chargers like the Evnex X22 run from $1,800 up to $2,500.
+Entry-level chargers are the most affordable basic units.
+Mid-range options like the Tesla Wall Connector and Evnex sit in the middle.
+Premium units like the Zappi (which diverts excess solar energy to your car) or three-phase chargers like the Evnex X22 are at the top end.
+The right charger for you depends on your vehicle, whether you have solar, and what features you'll actually use.

 2. The installation labour

-A straightforward installation where your switchboard is modern and the charger mounts close to the meter box starts from around $650 for a single-phase install.
-If your charger is going on the opposite side of the house, or you're in an apartment with cable running through common areas, labour can climb to $1,500 or more.
+A straightforward installation where your switchboard is modern and the charger mounts close to the meter box is the cheapest scenario.
+If your charger is going on the opposite side of the house, or you're in an apartment with cable running through common areas, labour and cable run cost more.

 3. The electrical work your home actually needs

 This is where quotes vary the most.
 A home with a modern switchboard, spare capacity, and short cable runs needs nothing extra.
 An older home with ceramic fuses, no spare circuit breakers, or wiring that's seen better days might need a switchboard upgrade before the charger can safely go in.
-That adds $1,200 to $2,500 depending on the board.
+This is the single biggest cost variable across Northern Beaches homes.

 |---|---|---|